Marga-Lensen/Marga-Lensen/README.md

 <h4 align="center">Chemist by 💜 with a Talent for Teaching,</h4>
 <h4 align="center">Devotion to Details in Design,</h4>
 <h3 align="center">Passion for Programming 🤓</h3>
-<h4 align="center">Calling for CleanCode and Obligation to Originality and Authenticity!</h4>
+<h4 align="center">My Signature is for CleanCode, Originality and Authenticity!</h4>

 ---